rust-lang/rfcs/text/2093-infer-outlives.md

 require that `T: 'a` holds, and hence `foo()` would no longer have the implied bound that `T: 'a` holds.

-This situation is considerd unlikely: typically, if a struct has a lifetime parameter (such as the `Iter` struct), then the fact that it contains (or may contain) a borrowed reference is rather fundamental to how it works.
-If that borrowed refernce were to be removed entirely, then the struct's API will likely be changing in other incompatible ways, since that implies that the struct is now taking ownership of data it used to borrow (or else has access to less
+This situation is considered unlikely: typically, if a struct has a lifetime parameter (such as the `Iter` struct), then the fact that it contains (or may contain) a borrowed reference is rather fundamental to how it works.
+If that borrowed reference were to be removed entirely, then the struct's API will likely be changing in other incompatible ways, since that implies that the struct is now taking ownership of data it used to borrow (or else has access to less